- How is acute lymphocytic leukemia treated?

 During and after treatment, you might also get antibiotics or other drugs as added protection.
 If your platelet counts are low, you might get platelet transfusions to keep you from bleeding.
 Low red blood cell counts, causing shortness of breath and tiredness, can be treated with drugs or with blood transfusions.

 Organs that could be damaged by chemo include the kidneys, liver, testicles, ovaries, brain, heart, and lungs.
-By watching you carefully, the doctor may be able to prevent many of these side effects.
+By watching you carefully, the doctor may be able to prevent much of the damage.
 If serious side effects happen, the drugs may have to be reduced or stopped.
 Be sure to tell your doctor about any problems you have.

 One of the most serious side effects of chemo for ALL is the increased risk of getting acute myelogenous leukemia (AML) later.
 Less often, people cured of leukemia may later get non-Hodgkin lymphoma or other cancers.
 Of course, the risk of getting these second cancers must be balanced against the clear need to treat a life-threatening disease such as leukemia with chemo.

 Tumor lysis syndrome is a side effect caused by the rapid breakdown of large numbers of leukemia cells.
-This can sometimes happen when treatment is started, but it is not a concern later on (when there are fewer leukemia cells).
-When these cells die, they break open and release their contents into the bloodstream.
+This sometimes happens when treatment is started, but it is not a concern later on (when there are fewer leukemia cells).
+When leukemia cells die, they break open and release their contents into the bloodstream.
 This cell waste can affect the kidneys, heart, and nervous system.
 Giving extra fluids or certain drugs can help the body get rid of these substances.

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?